MohamadCS/FuzzyMac/README.md

 ~/.config/FuzzyMac/config.toml

-If a setting is not provided, it will fall back to the built-in default below.
+If some setting is not provided, it will fall back to the built-in default below.

 ## 🔧 Default Config